JimLundin/opendpm/projects/scrape/README.md

 - `beautifulsoup4` - HTML parsing
 - `requests` - HTTP requests

-This is an internal OpenDPM component - use via `opendpm scrape` command or automated CI/CD workflows.
+This is an internal DPM Toolkit component - use via `dpm-toolkit scrape` command or automated CI/CD workflows.